robcarver17/skipperman/docs/patrol_boat_help.md

 ![boat_changed_role.png](/static/boat_changed_role.png)

 Note that we can't change the group of a DI or coach who is on a boat, so it's best to use this function only for safety boat drivers and crew, and do all other role changes in the volunteer [volunteer rota page](volunteer_rota_help#changing-roles-and-groups).
 Remember by convention a 'helm' is just someone who has the relevant PB2 certificate so there can be more than one helm on a boat.
+Note also that you can make someone a 'helm' even if they don't have a PB2 certificate -check the [warnings](#warnings) to see if you have done this.

 ## Removing a volunteer from a boat

 To remove a volunteer from a boat, click on the &#174; symbol button.
-Note this won't remove from the volunter rota or change their role, just from the boat.
+Note this won't remove from the volunter rota or change their role, just take them off the boat.

 # Summary